rcrowther/django-img/README.md

 No!
 Python has been cautious about this kind of programming, and Django's solutions are a workround.
 Try stacking models of any kind and, unless you know the code line by line, the classes will create unusable migrations.
 In the current situation, for stability and maintainability, create models directly from the two abstract bases.

 ### Can I create different repositories, then point them at the same storage paths?
 The app tracks through the database tables, and the [management commands](#management-commands) work from them, so yes, you can.
 That said, when code offers opportunities for namespacing/ecapsulaytion, you need a good reason to ignore it.

 ### Things to consider when subclassing models
-#### Do I need to migrate the defualt 'image' for a custom repository?
+#### Do I need to migrate the default 'image' for a custom repository?
 No. Migrate the app containing the repository code.
 If you got here later, and already have the core repository migrated, but don't need the data, you can [zero migrate and remove the file folders](#quickStop).

 #### Auto delete of files
 May be good to set up your deletion policy from the start.
 See [Auto Delete](#auto-delete)